bbatsov/batsov.com/_posts/2024-02-27-m-x-reloaded-the-second-golden-age-of-emacs.md

 Richard Stallman stepped down as the head maintainer of Emacs in 2008, and was succeeded by a string of more progressive Emacs maintainers.
 I think that Stefan Monnier, John Wiegly and Eli Zaretskii have helped create an environment that's collaborative and welcoming to contributions.

+Here we can highlight a few major milestones:

+- Switching from CVS to Bazaar in 2008
+- Switching to Git in 2014
+- The adoption of `package.el` as the standard package manager
+- The creation of NonGNU ELPA (an official package repo with relaxed requirements for package inclusion)
+- Native JSON support, native compilation, built-in LSP support, TreeSitter, etc

 ## Closing Thoughts